 To perform submodular optimization in MapReduce, we need to design suitable parallel algorithms.
 The greedy algorithms that work well for centralized submodular optimization do not translate easily to parallel environments.
 The algorithms are inherently sequential in nature, since the marginal gain from adding each element is dependent on the elements picked in previous iterations.
 This mismatch makes it inefficient to apply classical algorithms directly to parallel setups.

 In this paper, we develop a distributed procedure for maximizing submodular functions, that can be easily implemented in MapReduce.
-Our strategy is to use simple random selections to partition and process data in parallel.
+Our strategy is to partition the data (e.g., randomly) and process it in parallel.
 In particular: \begin{itemize} \item We present a simple, parallel protocol, called \Alg for distributed submodular maximization subject to cardinality constraints.
 It requires minimal communication, and can be easily implemented in MapReduce style parallel computation models.

 \item We show that under some natural conditions, for large datasets the quality of the obtained solution is provably competitive with the best centralized solution.

 \item We discuss extensions of our approach to obtain approximation algorithms for (not-necessarily monotone) submodular maximization subject to more general types of constraints, including matroid and knapsack constraints.